cooleydw494/VirtueMaster/README.md

     Offering practical tools and resources to support users in their self-improvement journey Encouraging users to stay accountable, motivated, and committed to their personal growth

-    Target Audience

-    _VirtueMaster's _target audience consists of individuals who are interested in personal growth, self-improvement, and developing positive habits.
-This may include:

-    Fans of Benjamin Franklin or those inspired by his life and accomplishments Individuals seeking to improve their overall well-being and life balance

-    Users looking for a structured, practical approach to self-improvement

-    People who enjoy using apps to track habits, set goals, or develop new skills

     Core Values and Principles